 So once you’ve purchased your home and mortgage insurance you’re done, right?
 Think again.
 If you want to protect your home and belongings fully, there are a few other insurance policies to consider.
-If you want to protect yourself from any potential issues with the title, owner’s title insurance is your best bet.
+If you want to protect yourself from any potential issues with the title, owner’s title insurance (or even enhanced title insurance) is your best bet.
 On the other hand, P&C insurance offers additional protection for your property and liability throughout the life of your mortgage.
-For more information on the best insurance riders to buy based on your needs, check out our home insurance learning center.
+For more information on the best insurance riders to buy based on your needs, check out our learn center.

 If you hear mortgage insurance and run for the hills, think again.
 While it’s the recommendation to put down at least 20 percent when purchasing a home, that isn’t always possible for everyone.
 And if your dream is getting a home sooner rather than later, PMI is a great option to make that dream come true.
 Just make sure you properly budget for mortgage insurances’ added monthly expense.

 Get a quote in 60 seconds.